EOxServer/eoxserver/docs/sphinx/en/users/synchronization.rst

 database models for container objects (such as RectifiedStitchedMosaics or DatasetSeries) according to changes in the file system.

+Automatic datasets are deleted from the database, when their data files cannot be found in the file system.
+Similar, new datasets will be created when new files matching the search pattern in the subscripted directories are found.

+When datasets are added to or deleted from a container object, the metadata (e.g the footprint of the features of interest or the time extent of the image) of the container is also likely to be adjusted.

 Reasons for Synchronization
 ---------------------------